mwcorley79/MPL/README.md

       <ol><li> this generate the Visual Studio solution and projects in "MPL/build" folder <br>
         and set install mpl library install folder to "MPL/INSTALL") </li></ol>
     </li>
-    <li>  Start Visual Studio 2019, choose "Open and Project or solution", <br>
+    <li>  Start Visual Studio 2019, choose "Open a Project or solution", <br>
           navigate to the "MPL/build" folder and open solution file (MPL.sln)
     </li>
-    <li> right click on the "INSTALL" and click "Build" <br>
+    <li> Right click on the "INSTALL" and click "Build" <br>
-         Note: Leave Visual Studio and terminal (from step 3) running
+         Note: Leave Visual Studio and the terminal (from step 3) running
     </li>
   </ol>